zugz/tox-onionPathsProposal/onionPathsProposal.md

 nodes.

 # Proposed system for constructing onion paths
-NOTE: I no longer propose this system!
-It relies on having bootstrap nodes which themselves have an unpoisoned view of the DHT network, which in reality is not something we can guarantee.
-See the next section for further discussion of DHT poisoning.

 ## Overview
 We keep the exit nodes we use for announcements independent from those we use for friend searches, and moreover keep those we use for each friend